dudash/openshift-workshops/www/3.3/default/workshop-lab-devmanage.md

       <div class="panel-body">

 <blockquote>
-Click on "Browse" and then click on "Pods"
+Click on "Applications" and then click on "Pods"
 </blockquote>
 This is going to show basic details for all pods in this project (including the builders).
 <p><img src="{{ site.baseurl }}/www/3.1/default/screenshots/ose-lab-devman-allpods.png" width="500"/></p>